flauberjp/g-evidences/README.md

     at _C:\Program Files\my-git-usage-evidences_

 5. Generate the hook
-    * Back to the solution program, click "_Gerar hook(arquivo pre-push)_" button
+    * Back to the solution program, click "_Gerar hook(arquivo pre-commit)_" button
-    * Confirm that _pre-push_ file, which is the hook, was generated at _C:\Program Files\my-git-usage-evidences_
+    * Confirm that _pre-commit_ file, which is the hook, was generated at _C:\Program Files\my-git-usage-evidences_

 6. Apply the hook to a git project